veebch/thedailygrind/README.md

+Problem statement: Moving between grind sizes for different brew methods can be a frustration on some grinders.
+Remembering where the last grind was is not always easy.

+This is an attempt to smooth out the workflow and an excuse to play with a pi pico microcontroller, which has been on the to-do list for a while.

 # The Daily Grind

 An open-source coffee grinder accessory to aid moving between grind sizes.
 Connected to a Bezzera BB05, although it should be adaptable to other grinders that use a similar mechanism (stepless adjustment)

 # Hardware